ccorsmeier/CADdy-Release-Notes/README.md

 - Drawing output now includes user-entered information.
 - AutoCAD script now copies and pastes correctly in non-LT versions.
 - Report feedback emails now send successfully.
+## Notes for alpha testers:
+- We recognize that some equipment configurations, sequences, or points may be inaccurate at this early stage.
+Your engineering expertise is incredibly valuable, and we would greatly appreciate any feedback on what should be corrected or improved.
+- If anything seems confusing or different from how you usually do things, we’d appreciate your feedback.
+Likewise, if you have ideas for features that would make CADdy more enjoyable to use, your suggestions are welcomed and appreciated.
+- We’d also love your thoughts on speed and workflow.
+Does CADdy help you get things done faster than your current process?
+If not, please let us know what could make the workflow smoother.
+- Please be fully honest with your feedback.
+If something feels off, unclear, or not useful, we genuinely want to know.
+Thanks so much!

 # CADdy Lite v0.1.0-Alpha